top of page

 Working with passionate, committed people.
 I’m very relational at work, and if I feel that I’m working with really committed, clever people who want the best things for children looked after, that makes me very excited.
 The people with brilliant values and boundless amounts of energy.

 I’m also excited about Juno bringing in young people’s voices, in particular, around what outcomes we’re supporting young people to achieve.
-Adults have a view of what kids need, the Outcomes Star includes things like having a doctor, learning at school, having fun and hobbies, and so on.
-When you ask kids what their Outcomes Star would look like, they would say things like a decent mobile phone that helps to stay in touch with all they need to be in touch with; having a pet in their residential home, and being able to do things that children who are not in care can do, like have sleepovers.
-So one of the things I’m really excited about at Juno is creating our own outcomes framework that takes the best bits from a few exciting models but also works closely with the Young Leaders to make sure we have the voices of care-experienced young people in our outcomes framework.
+Adults have a view of what kids need, their priorities include things like having a doctor, learning at school, having fun and hobbies, and so on.
+When you ask kids what they're bothered about, they would say things like a decent mobile phone that helps to stay in touch with all they need to be in touch with; having a pet in their residential home, and being able to do things that children who are not in care can do, like have sleepovers.
+So one of the things I’m really excited about is embedding an outcomes framework that includes the voices of care-experienced young people.

 What are some of your main focuses in this role?